 After a time, I sat in my shorts, most of the women had lost down to dainty underthings, and the men were drunk enough to surrender weapon holsters and guns hidden in boots.
 Down to their skivvies, the only weapons they could possibly maintain were the clockwork variety.

-And through it all, Marie poured the drinks, smiled, and flirted.
+And through it all, Penelope poured the drinks, smiled, and flirted.

 Until she didn’t.